Sophie Bevan

-Sophie Anna Magdalena Bevan MBE (born 1983) is a British soprano appearing in concerts, recitals, and opera.
+Sophie Anna Magdalena Bevan MBE (born 1983) is a British lyric soprano appearing in concerts, recitals, and opera.

 Early life

-Bevan was born in London.
+Bevan was born in Somerset in 1983, the first-born of eight siblings.
+Her father was a singer and all of her siblings are musically gifted.
+Her father was one of 14 siblings; they formed a choir under the direction of her grandfather.
+“They formed the Bevan Family Choir”, performing and making records.

+In her childhood, her stepfather encouraged her in singing, which interested her more than playing piano, her first goal.

 She graduated from the Benjamin Britten International Opera School where she studied as a Karaviotis Scholar with Lillian Watson and was awarded the Queen Mother Rose Bowl for excelling in music.

 Career

 Her concert repertoire ranges from Handel to James Macmillan and she has worked with conductors that include Sir Antonio Pappano, Edward Gardner, Laurence Cummings, Harry Bicket, Sir Neville Marriner, Phillipe Herreweghe, Sir Mark Elder, Ryan Wigglesworth, Daniel Harding and Sir Charles Mackerras.

 Already highly accomplished on the operatic stage, her engagements include her first Sophie in Der Rosenkavalier for English National Opera; the title role in The Cunning Little Vixen for Welsh National Opera; her first Susana Le Nozze di Figaro for Garsington Opera; Michal Saul for Glyndebourne Festival Opera; and Waldvogel Siegfried, Pamina and Ilia for the Royal Opera House, Covent Garden.

-Engagements this season and beyond include Susana and Antigone Oedipe at Covent Garden; concerts with the Sao Paulo State Symphony, CBSO, and recitals at the Wigmore Hall; Pamina for the Teatro Real, Madrid; her debut at the Salzburg Festival as Beatrice in the world première of Thomas Adès’ The Exterminating Angel; and her debut at the Metropolitan Opera, New York.
+Engagements include Susana and Antigone Oedipe at Covent Garden; concerts with the Sao Paulo State Symphony, CBSO, and recitals at the Wigmore Hall; Pamina for the Teatro Real, Madrid.
+Her debut at the Salzburg Festival as Beatrice in the world première of Thomas Adès’ The Exterminating Angel met with good reviews.
+She sang that role in her debut at the Metropolitan Opera, New York.

 Sophie is also the recipient of the 2010 Critics’ Circle award for Exceptional Young Talent, The Times Breakthrough Award at the 2012 South Bank Sky Arts Awards and the Young Singer award at the 2013 inaugural International Opera Awards.

 Bevan was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to music.